BrianLipscombe/SkyViewMRI/README.md

     1. Color Scheme

         The three main colors used are blue, white, and green for big Earthly tones.
+Claustrophobic patients might enjoy the feeling of being outdoors rather than being confined in a small room.

     2. Typography